Aeonium tabuliforme f. variegata

 Aeonium tabuliforme 'Variegata'

-Aeonium tabuliforme f. variegata is a beautiful, rare, biennial or perennial succulent that forms a compact, flat rosette of overlapping leaves.
+Aeonium tabuliforme f. variegata is a beautiful, rare, biennial, or perennial succulent that forms a compact, flat rosette of overlapping leaves.
 The rosette is up to 18 inches (45 cm) in diameter and up to 2 inches (5 cm) tall.
-The variegated, creamy-white and light green leaves are fleshy, up to 6 inches (15 cm) long and up to 1.6 inch (4 cm) wide.
+The variegated, creamy-white, and light green leaves are fleshy, up to 6 inches (15 cm) long and up to 1.6 inches (4 cm) wide.
 Its small, starry, yellow flowers appear in late spring in a raceme up to 24 inches (60 cm) tall.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).